NJCR13/Web-Languages-and-Technologies/README.md

-# Web Languages and Technologies

-# Group
+# Freelancer Marketplace Website

- Project made by 3 members
+A web application that simulates a **freelancing platform**, where clients can hire freelancers for services and administrators can manage the system.
+The project was built using **PHP**, **SQLite3**, **HTML**, and **CSS**, focusing on user management, service listings, and client–freelancer interactions.

+---

+## Project Overview
+The platform allows different roles (Users, Freelancers, Clients, and Admins) to interact in a simplified online freelancing ecosystem.
+It provides account management, service creation and hiring, review mechanisms, and admin control over categories and users.

 ## Features

-**User:**
+### Users
-- [x] Register a new account.
+- Register a new account.
-- [x] Log in and out.
+- Log in and log out.
-- [x] Edit their profile, including their name, username, password, and email.
+- Edit profile details (name, username, password, email).

-**Freelancers:**
+### Freelancers
-- [x] List new services, providing details such as category, pricing, delivery time, and service description, along with images or videos.
+- Create and list new services with category, pricing, delivery time, and description.
+- Upload images or videos for services.
-- [x] Track and manage their offered services.
+- Manage and update offered services.
-- [x] Respond to inquiries from clients regarding their services and provide custom offers if needed.
+- Communicate with clients, answer inquiries, and create custom offers.
-- [x] Mark services as completed once delivered.
+- Mark services as completed after delivery.

-**Clients:**
+### Clients
-- [x] Browse services using filters like category, price, and rating.
+- Browse and search services using filters (category, price, rating).
-- [x] Engage with freelancers to ask questions or request custom orders.
+- Ask questions or request custom orders from freelancers.
-- [x] Hire freelancers and proceed to checkout (simulate payment process).
+- Hire freelancers and simulate the payment process.
-- [x] Leave ratings and reviews for completed services.
+- Leave ratings and reviews for completed services.

-**Admins:**
+### Admins
-- [x] Elevate a user to admin status.
+- Promote a user to **Admin** status.
-- [x] Introduce new service categories and other pertinent entities.
+- Add new service categories and other system entities.
-- [x] Oversee and ensure the smooth operation of the entire system.
+- Oversee and ensure smooth operation of the platform.

-**Extra:**
+---

+## 🛠️ Tech Stack
+- **Backend:** PHP
+- **Database:** SQLite3
+- **Frontend:** HTML, CSS

 ## Running